Mortal/csaudk-submitj/tasks/order/README.md

 * `node.isLeftChild()` - returns true if the node is its parent's left child
 * `node.isRightChild()` - returns true if the node is its parent's right child

-We have implemented part of the augmentation of the red/black tree for you, so each node additionally has the following fields and methods:
+We have implemented part of the augmentation of the red-black tree for you, so each node additionally has the following fields and methods:

 * `node.augment` - an object of type `Augment`